Sketches of Spain: Concierto de Aranjuez

 The opening piece, taking up almost half the record, is an arrangement by Gil Evans and Miles Davis of the adagio movement of Concierto de Aranjuez, a concerto for guitar by the contemporary Spanish composer Joaquín Rodrigo.
 Following the faithful introduction of the concerto's guitar melody on flugelhorn, Evans's arrangement turns into a "quasi-symphonic, quasi-jazz world of sound", according to his biographer.
 The middle of the piece contains a "chorus" by Evans unrelated to the concerto but "echoed" in the other pieces on the album.
 The original melody then reappears in a darker mode.

 Davis plays flugelhorn and later trumpet, attempting to connect the various settings musically.
 Davis commented at rehearsal, "The thing I have to do now is make things connect, make them mean something in what I play around it".
 Davis thought the concerto's adagio melody was "so strong" that "the softer you play it, the stronger it gets, and the stronger you play it, the weaker it gets", and Evans concurred.

-According to Davis's biographer Chambers, the contemporary critical response to the arrangement was not surprising, especially given the scarcity of anything resembling a jazz rhythm in most of the piece.
+According to Davis's biographer Jack Chambers, the contemporary critical response to the arrangement was not surprising, especially given the scarcity of anything resembling a jazz rhythm in most of the piece.
 Martin Williams wrote that "the recording is something of a curiosity and a failure, as I think a comparison with any good performance of the movement by a classical guitarist would confirm".
 The composer Rodrigo was also not impressed, but royalties from the arrangement brought him "a lot of money", according to Evans.

+Davis had not sought permission to record the Concierto from Joaquín Rodrigo, the piece's composer, and the label did not attempt to seek his permission.
+Rodrigo's wife, Victoria Kamhi in her memoir described the recording as "an act of piracy."
+Rodrigo tried unsuccessfully to sue the Spanish Society of Authors and Publishers (SGAE) for authorising Davis' version, but lost on the basis that Davis had granted author's rights to Rodrigo, despite not having sought permission.
+"Rodrigo changed his mind and came to accept the subsequent jazz recordings of his music in part because the legal terms of use were resolved (Ediciones Joaquín Rodrigo now owns the Gil Evans arrangement), but also in part because these versions, far from obliterating the original guitar concerto, have helped disseminate it."